Mariukasfak/webmonitor/README.md

 - Target URL or selector: edit constants at the top of `scripts/check.mjs`.
 - Schedule: change the `cron` in `.github/workflows/scrape.yml`.
 - Notification channel: by default Issues/notifications are used (simplest, no secrets).
 If you prefer Telegram/Discord/Slack, add a step to post to a webhook using a repo secret and run it only when `CHANGED == 'true'`.

+### Email notifications

+- GitHub will email you when a new Issue is created if your notification settings allow it and you "Watch" the repository (Watch → All Activity).

+### Telegram notifications (optional)

+1. Create a Telegram bot via @BotFather, get the bot token.
+2. Obtain your chat id.
+Easiest: message your bot once, then use a bot like @userinfobot or call `getUpdates` on your bot to see the chat id.
+3. In your GitHub repo Settings → Secrets and variables → Actions → New repository secret, add:
+   - `TELEGRAM_BOT_TOKEN` = your bot token
+   - `TELEGRAM_CHAT_ID` = your chat id
+4. The workflow will send a message only when a change is detected.

 ## Notes